Chuck Norris, action hero and star of 'Walker, Texas Ranger,' dies at 86

 “Most people see a person in his success mode and they say, ‘Boy, was he lucky.
 He was a karate star.
 Then he did movies.’
 But it was extremely difficult.
 Extremely difficult,” Norris told The Los Angeles Times in September 1988.

 He went on to join the United States Air Force.
 He was stationed in South Korea, where he embraced the nickname “Chuck” and started studying tang soo do, a Korean martial art tradition.
-When he returned to the U.S., he competed in martial arts competitions and went on to win a series of key championships.
+When he returned to the U.S., he competed in martial arts competitions and won a series of key championships.

 Martial Arts Actor Chuck Norris Works out with Trainer in Garden of his Home in Palos Verdes